MpStyle/mwat/README.md

 </html>
 ```

-In the output folder, after the execution of the program, there will a sub-folder "*it*" containing the *index.html* translated.
+In the output folder, after executing the program, there will be a sub-folder "*it*" containing the translated *index.html*.

-As you can see, in the views/index.html file there are particular property in some tag: "*tr*".
-These are our bookmark.
+As you can see, in the views/index.html file there are particular properties in some tags: "*tr*".
+These are our bookmarks.
 The program will parse all the files in the *views* folder (not recursively yet), it will search for the *tr* properties and it will prepend in the tag the translation.
 After that, it will save the translated files in a *it* sub-folder of the *output* folder.

 So, if we run the program in this way: